Bobby McFerrin | Don’t Worry, Be Happy!

 The last 20 years have found him continuing to pursue both his interest in classical music as well as jazz, converging perhaps with his Voicestra project (tweaked and renamed over the years to be called “Hard Choral” “Gimme 5” and “Motion”) that features singers from different disciplines with highly improvised shows.

-With such a breadth and range of music out there, here’s our brief guide to essential Bobby McFerrin.
+With such a breadth and range of music out there, here’s our brief guide to essential Bobby McFerrin albums.

 Bobby McFerrin (Elektra/Asylum, 1982)